diagrams/diagrams-doc/doc/arrow.rst

 The fields `headLength` and `tailLength` are for setting the length of the head and tail.
 The head length is measured from the tip of the head to the start of the joint connecting the head to the shaft.
-The tail length is measured in an analagous manner.
+The tail length is measured in an analogous manner.
 They have type `Measure Double` and the default is `normal`. `headGap` and `tailGap` options are fairly self explanatory: they leave space at the end or beginning of the arrow and are also of type `Mesure Double`; the